v-research/lastchat/README.md

 Open an issue and wait for it to be accepted.
 Once accepted, you will be assigned to that issue.
 We will keep track of the progresses on [this Kanban board](https://github.com/orgs/v-research/projects/4/views/1).

-1. accepted pull request with an explicitly accepted bug fix: +1
+1. accepted pull request with an (explicitly accepted) bug fix: +1
-2. accepted pull request with an explicitly accepted enhancement: +1
+2. accepted pull request with an (explicitly accepted) enhancement: +1
-3. accepted pull request with an explicitly accepted cybersecurity enhancement (see [Infosec Policy](https://edu.v-research.it/zorin_cybersecurity2/#policies-for-information-security)): +1.5
+3. accepted pull request with an (explicitly accepted) cybersecurity enhancement (see [Infosec Policy](https://edu.v-research.it/zorin_cybersecurity2/#policies-for-information-security)): +1.5
+4. accepted pull request with an (explicitly accepted) cybersecurity issue (see [Infosec Policy](https://edu.v-research.it/zorin_cybersecurity2/#policies-for-information-security)): +1.5
-4. interesting solution: +1
+5. interesting solution: +1
-5. solutions to bug (any size): +1
+6. solutions to bug (any size): +1
-6. solution to complex bug (siez L): +1
+7. solution to complex bug (siez L): +1
-7. solution to very complex bug (siez XL): +1.5
+8. solution to very complex bug (siez XL): +1.5
-8. approved bug issue (label: "bug"): +0.1
+9. approved bug issue (label: "bug"): +0.1
-9. approved cybersecurity enhancement (label "cyberseucrity enhancement"): +0.1
+10. approved cybersecurity enhancement (label "cyberseucrity enhancement"): +0.1
-10. approved cybersecurity issue (label "cyberseucrity issue"): +0.5
+11. approved cybersecurity issue (label "cyberseucrity issue"): +0.5

 #### FAQ
 - Who approves an issue or says a solution is interesting or complex? [marco](https://github.com/rocchettomarco)